jina-ai/jina/docs/concepts/executor/serve.md

     - my_executor.py
 ```

-Then, you can run the deployment either through the CLI or Python API:
+Then, you can run the Deployment through the CLI or Python API:
 ````{tab} Python API
 ```python
 from jina import Deployment